nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Consultation Information: `edit`

-Edits an existing consultation entry in MedBook when a list of consultation entries are being displayed.
+Edits an existing consultation entry in MedBook when a list of consultation entries is displayed.
 This is except for the NRIC field, which cannot be modified after the creation of the Consultation record.
 At least one field must be filled for the edit command to be valid.